aroberge/friendly/docs/design.md

 It should be possible to translate almost all the text provided.
 Some exceptions and examples will be given below.

+The determination of which language is used to provide translations is normally determined by using Python's `locale.getdefaultlocale()`.
+However, it can be over-ridden in the following way, in order of precedence:

+1. Using `friendly_traceback.set_lang(lang)`
+2. Using the environment variable os.environ['FriendlyTracebackLang']
+3. Using variables found in a `.friendly_traceback.ini` file

 ## Verbosity

 There should be different levels of verbosity.